Post Graduate Diploma in Mass Communication

 With so many aspects to this branch of learning, it becomes a fairly tough task to weave a curriculum that involves all the necessary features without overlooking the very spirit of this discipline.
 IMCI brings its successful attempt at the same to make your careers a desirable place to be at.

-The course program at IMCI covers everything- from the basics to the advanced concepts.
+The course programme at IMCI covers everything- from the basics to the advanced concepts.
 It covers all the digital and electronic print media from broadcasting on the good old radio to search engine optimized content creation.
 It keeps a balanced focus on the central ideas of the subjects.
 It attunes its methods to give a proper understanding of journalism and mass communication, the differences and the links with the advertisement industry and public relations.
 This course emphasizes the importance of every medium of information dissemination and teaches the art of understanding the dynamics of the relationship between the target audience, the piece of info and the medium of propagation.

 This course is not just an old school means of education in this highly complex discipline.
 It is a learning that aims at improving the level while spinning a story.
 It is a learning that aims at introducing audience oriented creation of content.
 It is a learning that teaches the art of tailoring contents to make an impact.